Anudeep-Surendran/GBM_TMZ_ICB/README.md

 Reference: A Ghaffarizadeh, R Heiland, SH Friedman, SM Mumenthaler, and P Macklin, PhysiCell: an Open Source Physics-Based Cell Simulator for Multicellular Systems, PLoS Comput.
 Biol.
 14(2): e1005991, 2018.
 DOI: 10.1371/journal.pcbi.1005991.

-Visit http://physicell.org for the latest tutorials and help.
+Visit http://physicell.org for the installation guide, latest tutorials and help.

 Makefile rules to compile and run the code: